 These could be in the form of pay raises, bonuses or promotions.

 Enhanced financial remuneration is frequently accompanied by promises of internal promotion or lateral skill enhancement opportunities, such as exposure to more exciting projects or initiatives, or even perks such as flexible working hours.

 While such offers may tempt professionals to re-consider their resignations, here are some reasons why you should think twice before accepting a counter-offer.

 Although counter-offers are often very flattering as well as potentially lucrative, remember why you wanted to leave in the first place.
 Question why it has taken the threat of resignation to prompt this appreciation of your worth and what would have happened had you not looked elsewhere.

-In our experience, many professionals who accept counter-offers often restart their job search in two to six months time.
-This is because counter-offers usually don't resolve the issues that led them to consider leaving – especially if they involve non-financial reasons such as the lack of a conducive corporate culture.
+In our experience, many professionals who accept counter-offers often restart their job search within two to six months time.
+Counter-offers usually don't resolve the issues that led employees to consider leaving – especially if they involve non-financial reasons, such as the lack of a conducive corporate culture.

 Remember that hiring a new employee and finding talent to replace you takes time, effort, and money.
 Because of this, counter-offers may just be a way for employers to avoid dealing with the disruption that your departure could cause.

 Be aware of reputational risk